 Select the drop down arrow and then select the document you would like to request including a:

 - Deduction Statement

 - Detailed Income and Asset Statement

 - Payment Summary

-A copy of the document will also be sent to your myGov Inbox or Centrelink letters online.
+If you’re subscribed to get your letters online, we’ll send a copy of the document to your myGov Inbox or Centrelink online letters.

-The Income Statement will open in a separate window.
+The document will open in a separate window.

-You can also save a copy of this document by selecting the ‘Save’ option from the ‘File' menu.
+To save a copy of this document, select the Save As option from the File menu.

 To print this document, select the Print icon.